-The required pattern of study for full time students is a minimum of 12 units of Year 11 Year 11 courses and 10 units of HSC courses in Year 12.
+The required pattern of study for full time students is a minimum of 12 units of Year 11 courses in Year 11 and 10 units of HSC courses in Year 12.
 Some students may choose to study more than 12 units in Year 11.

-Students must study
+Students must study:

-- At least 2 units of English - At least 4 subjects - At least 6 of the mandatory 12 units must be Board Developed Courses - At least 3 of the courses must be of 2 units or greater value - No more than 6 units of Science courses may count towards Year 11 or Higher School Certificate.
+- At least 2 units of English - At least 4 subjects - At least 6 of the mandatory 12 units must be Board Developed courses - At least 3 of the courses must be of 2 units or greater value - No more than 7 units of Science courses may count towards Year 11 or Higher School Certificate.